-- A. Introduction and Summary of Findings Summarize the key findings of the existing conditions survey, the analysis of the potential impacts of the Proposed Project, and measures proposed to mitigate impacts resulting from the Proposed Project. - B. Existing Conditions Using information obtained from the Town Engineering and Sewer Department, Westchester County, and other available sources, describe in text and graphics the size, location, age, condition, and capacity of the municipal water and sanitary sewer infrastructure serving the Project Site to the extent practical.

-Identify the wastewater treatment plant that receives the sanitary wastewater flow from the Project Site and the capacity and current flow conditions at the plant.

-Identify the source of potable water for the Project Site and the capacity of, and current demand on, that source.
+- A. Introduction and Summary of Findings Summarize the key findings of the existing conditions survey, the analysis of the potential impacts of the Proposed Project, and measures proposed to mitigate impacts resulting from the Proposed Project. - B. Existing Conditions Using information obtained from the Town Engineering and Sewer Department, Westchester County, and other available sources, describe in text and graphics the size, location, age, condition, and capacity of the municipal water and sanitary sewer infrastructure serving the Project Site to the extent practical. - Identify the wastewater treatment plant that receives the sanitary wastewater flow from the Project Site and the capacity and current flow conditions at the plant. - Identify the source of potable water for the Project Site and the capacity of, and current demand on, that source.

-- C. Future without the Proposed Project Using information from the Town Engineering and Sewer Department, and Westchester County, identify planned improvements to the water or sanitary sewer conveyance systems and new water and wastewater demands planned or expected to be undertaken in the future without the Proposed Project. - D. Future with the Proposed Project Quantify the anticipated water demand (domestic and fire) and sanitary sewer flow generated by the Proposed Project.

-Based on information obtained from the Town or County, together with appropriate Projectspecific engineering analyses, determine the adequacy of existing water and sanitary wastewater conveyance systems to serve the Proposed Project.
-Identify on- and off-Site improvements that would be required to adequately supply water to, and remove wastewater from, the Project Site.

-Determine the capacity of the water supply and sewage treatment plant to serve the anticipated demands of the Proposed Project.

-E. Mitigation Measures - Describe measures that will be implemented to mitigate potentially adverse impacts from the Proposed Project, including necessary improvements to the water or wastewater conveyance systems.
+- C. Future without the Proposed Project Using information from the Town Engineering and Sewer Department, and Westchester County, identify planned improvements to the water or sanitary sewer conveyance systems and new water and wastewater demands planned or expected to be undertaken in the future without the Proposed Project. - D. Future with the Proposed Project Quantify the anticipated water demand (domestic and fire) and sanitary sewer flow generated by the Proposed Project. - Based on information obtained from the Town or County, together with appropriate Project-specific engineering analyses, determine the adequacy of existing water and sanitary wastewater conveyance systems to serve the Proposed Project.
+Identify on- and off-Site improvements that would be required to adequately supply water to, and remove wastewater from, the Project Site. - Determine the capacity of the water supply and sewage treatment plant to serve the anticipated demands of the Proposed Project. - E. Mitigation Measures Describe measures that will be implemented to mitigate potentially adverse impacts from the Proposed Project, including necessary improvements to the water or wastewater conveyance systems.
+Identify and discuss mitigation measures for the potential increase in sewer flows to County operated wastewater facilities.